eunaehan/eunaehan.github.io/_pages/counseling.md

 Completed 310 hours of supervision internship.
 Provided individual supervision to master's students enrolled in RCE:6352 *Internship in Clinical Mental Health Counseling* and facilitated weekly group supervision meetings.

 ---

+## Advanced Practicum
+**Summer 2021**
+**Site:** Training Program for Domestic Violence Counselors, Korea Women’s Hot-Line, Seoul, South Korea

+Completed 100 hours of domestic violence counselor training with a feminist perspective.
+Studied feminist approaches to domestic violence and raised critical consciousness about women’s rights.
+Participated in two events to advocate for survivors of domestic and sexual violence.

+---

+## Advanced Practicum in Counseling
+**Fall 2020**
+**Site:** Christine Grant Elementary, North Liberty, Iowa
+**Course:** RCE:7360:0001

+Completed 160 hours of advanced practicum at an elementary school.
+Provided individual counseling and led group counseling sessions for K–6 and pre-K students.
+Served as a facilitator and instructor for guidance classes.

+---
 ## Professional Counselor
 **September 2016 – June 2018**
 **Site:** Center for Adolescent Counseling & Welfare, Ward Office in Gangnam, Seoul, South Korea